 Knowing someone and trusting them are two quite different things!
 So, as well as getting to know your team, have faith in their abilities.
 Engage employees by empowering them to take responsibility for their work and new challenges.
 Give people the autonomy to get the job done in their own unique way.
 All this trying and doing it for themselves develops employees’ skills through experiential learning.
 Remember that empowering employees means steering clear of micromanaging!

-Warning: Other people’s way of doing things may be different to yours (but it just may be better!).
+Warning: Other people’s way of doing things may be different from yours (but it just may be better!).

 So whether staff are chatting online or face to face, create an environment that supports communication, celebrates staff expertise and encourages collaboration.
 Go on, help staff find their very own work BFF!